munificent/craftinginterpreters/book/scanning.md

 ^code reset-had-error (1 before, 1 after)

-The other reason I pulled the error reporting out here instead of stuffing it into the scanner and other phases where the error occurs is to remind you that it's a good engineering practice to separate the code that *generates* the errors from the code that *reports* them.
+The other reason I pulled the error reporting out here instead of stuffing it into the scanner and other phases where the error might occur is to remind you that it's good engineering practice to separate the code that *generates* the errors from the code that *reports* them.

 Various phases of the front end will detect errors, but it's not really their